-I use WPX Hosting*, it’s more expensive than a lot of other web hosts (pricing starts at $24.99/month) but load times are good and support is insanely quick.
+I use WPX Hosting for some of my sites, it’s more expensive than a lot of other web hosts (pricing starts at $24.99/month) but load times are good and support is insanely quick.

 CDN’s deliver your content via a global network of servers, so someone trying to access your blog will be served files from a server that’s much closer to them, and so page load times increase.